 - Pixel 4a 5G: 6.2-inch, OLED, 60Hz

 The Pixel 5 has a 6-inch OLED display and unlike previous years, there is only one device rather than a standard and XL model.
 The resolution is 2340 x 1080 pixels, 432ppi, it has a 19.5:9 aspect ratio and offers support for HDR.
 It is also has a 90Hz refresh rate.

 The Pixel 4a 5G has a 6.2-inch display, also OLED, but with a 60Hz refresh rate.
-The resolution is 2340 x 1080 pixels like the Pixel 5 and 4a, 413ppi.
+The resolution is 2340 x 1080 pixels, 413ppi.
 The Pixel 4a meanwhile, has a 5.81-inch display with a 2340 x 1080 pixel resolution, offering 443ppi.
 It is also OLED and it has a standard 60Hz refresh rate, as well as support for HDR, so all these devices have a similar display - apart from the refresh rate.

 The big differences here are obviously the size: the Pixel 4a 5G is the largest, so the best for media and gaming because you get a lot more space.
 But the Pixel 5 is the only model with a faster refresh rate.
 Side-by-side you can see the smoother scrolling through things like lists, but in many cases, the faster refresh rate isn't a huge deal breaker.
 We'd take the larger display because we think it offers a better experience for modern phone use - but you can literally pick the size you prefer, because the visual quality of all these devices is pretty much the same.

 - Pixel 5: Qualcomm SD765G, 8GB RAM, 128GB storage, 4000mAh

 - Pixel 4a 5G: Qualcomm SD765G, 6GB RAM, 128GB storage, 3800mAh